 I am a postgraduate student and 2019 Marshall Scholar studying Moral, Political, and Legal Philosophy at the University of St. Andrews and University of Stirling.
-I’m interested in human rights advocacy in Latin America and community-driven change around the world.
+I’m interested in human rights in Latin America and community-driven change around the world.

 currently thinking about...

 I am interested in the philosophy of human rights and public policy, and I'm currently writing my dissertation on human rights, power, and the global South.
 By understanding gaps in the human rights paradigm, I hope to engage in better advocacy and direct action.
-My previous advocacy and research has focused on the stories of Central American refugees and asylum seekers to the United States, the gendered dimensions of migration, and detention.
-I have also conducted advocacy and research on climate change and indigenous land defenders, reproductive justice in Central America and the Southern Cone, and labor/welfare practices in the Southern Cone.
+My previous advocacy and research has focused on rights violations of asylum seekers to the United States, the gendered dimensions of migration, and detention.
+I have also conducted advocacy and research on climate change and indigenous land defense, reproductive justice in Central America and the Southern Cone, and labor/welfare practices in the Southern Cone.

 My undergraduate thesis focused on the ways that the language of democracy and democratic peace impacted the international community during the Falklands/Malvinas War and reconciliation theory more broadly.
-I am currently interested in better understanding how international advocacy for democracy and human rights impacts reconciliation and economic development, especially in the postcolonial global South.
+I am invested in understanding how international advocacy for democracy and human rights impacts reconciliation and economic development, especially in the postcolonial global South.

 Through academic and organizing work, I am engaging in interdisciplinary exploration of artificial intelligence, especially related to the social and political implications that AI technology use can have on migration, borders, and policing.
 I'm especially drawn to conversations about the intersection of AI with existing hierarchies of political power, as well as strategic work on corporate and governmental accountability with an eye towards human rights implications.